BA (Hons) (NFQ Level 8) OR BSc (Hons) NFQ Level 8)

 Why is this course for me?

-Students of German are strongly encouraged to spend an Erasmus year abroad at a host university in Austria or Germany as part of their degree.
+Our students are strongly encouraged to spend an Erasmus year abroad at a host university in Austria or Germany as part of their degree.
 A year abroad is a valuable experience, which allows you to perfect your language skills and to broaden your horizons.
-This is recognised in the degree title itself: BA students who successfully complete a year abroad graduate with a BA International.
-If you wish to study more than one language with a year abroad, consider the BA Modern Languages degree, which incorporates a year abroad with the study of two main languages.
+This is recognised in the degree title itself: BA Arts students who successfully complete a year abroad graduate with a BA Arts International.
+Places may be limited and preference will be given to those with higher results.
+If you wish to study more than one language with a buily-in year abroad, consider the BA Modern Languages degree.

 Career & Graduate Study Opportunities